 Local Multicultural Venues

-These museums and centers foster a sense of community and help visitors gain knowledge.
+These multicultural museums and centers promote discovery and a sense of community.

 African American Museum, Phila.

 The venue showcases heritage and culture through exhibits and events.
 The mainstay Audacious Freedom: African Americans in Philadelphia 1716-1817 features a 100-year timeline with large video projections.

 Insider’s tip: Stop by on the second Saturday of each month for family programming such as historical reenactments, storytelling and workshops.

 The country’s oldest Swedish museum highlights the contributions of Swedes in American society, from art to architecture to science.
 Bring your little one to the monthly toddler-specific program that includes hands-on fun and discoveries about Swedish culture.

 Insider’s tip: The colorful Pippi Longstocking exhibit space entertains kids with dress-up and treasure hunts.